JackStouffer/jacks_standard_library/docs/jsl_core.md

 ### Function: `jsl_arena_reallocate_aligned`

-Resize the allocation if it was the last allocation, otherwise, allocate a new chunk of memory.
+Resize the allocation if it was the last allocation, otherwise, allocate a new chunk of memory and copy the old allocation's contents.

-In debug mode, this function will set `original_allocation->data` to null to help detect stale pointer bugs.

 ```c
 JSLFatPtr jsl_arena_reallocate_aligned(JSLArena *arena, JSLFatPtr original_allocation, int new_num_bytes, int align);
 ```

-*Defined at*: `src/jacks_standard_library.h:929`
+*Defined at*: `src/jsl_core.h:1601`

 ---